13717630148/2018_summer_vacation/README.md

 3. Discuss with Dr.Wu what to do next and ask about the progress of paper. ***Not Completed***.
 4. Try to understand Mask. ***Partly Completed***.
 5. Code...
+## 2018.7.29 Sunday
+### Plan:
+1. Read paper.
+Think about some ideas which can be used in Aspect-Etraction task.
+2. Run some baselines.
+3. Chat with Hammer about the competition and conference.
+4. Code...